THE

 Key figures:

 AmCham EU speaks for American companies committed to Europe on trade, investment and competitiveness issues.
 It aims to ensure a growth-orientated business and investment climate in Europe.
 AmCham EU facilitates the resolution of transatlantic issues that impact business and plays a role in creating better understanding of EU and US positions on business matters.
-Aggregate US investment in Europe totalled more than €3.7 trillion in 2022, directly supports more than 4.9 million jobs in Europe, and generates billions of euros annually in income, trade and research and development.
+Aggregate US investment in Europe totalled more than €3.5 trillion in 2024, directly supports more than 4.6 million jobs in Europe, and generates billions of euros annually in income, trade and research and development.

 This study is supported by AmCham EU and the U.S. Chamber of Commerce.
-Additional partners include American Chambers of Commerce in Belgium, Denmark, Finland, Greece, Italy, Luxembourg, Spain and Sweden.
+Additional partners include American Chambers of Commerce in Belgium, Finland, Greece, Ireland, Italy, Luxembourg, Spain and Sweden.
 The research was conducted independently by Daniel S. Hamilton and Joseph P. Quinlan at the Foreign Policy Institute at John Hopkins University’s School of Advanced International Studies and the Transatlantic Leadership Network.